askmike/gekko/docs/installing_gekko_on_windows.md

 ## Configure Gekko

-Use Windows Explorer to navigate to the `gekko-master` folder on your desktpop.
-Open `gekko.js` with a texteditor (like notepad) and check at [the repo](https://github.com/askmike/gekko#install) what settings you can change.
+Use Windows Explorer to navigate to the `gekko-stable` folder on your desktpop.
+Cope the file `sample-config.js` to `config.js`.
+Open `config.js` with a texteditor (like notepad) and check in [the documentation](https://github.com/askmike/gekko/tree/stable/docs/Configuring_gekko.md) hwo you should configure Gekko.

-After changing the settings you have to stop and start Gekko.
+Remember, after changing the settings you have to stop and start Gekko!